So then, do not worry about tomorrow, for tomorrow will worry about itself. Today has enough trouble of its own. -Matthew 6:34

 If you want to conquer the anxiety of life, live in the moment, live in the breath. -Amit Ray

 My first experience with Outlook, the Microsoft business platform for email, calendar, and contacts, was in 2006.
 It was a little overwhelming at first.
-Setting appointments, putting the right email addresses in group emails, making sure my calendar was up to date, going through my inbox (which is all I seemed to do all day), returning emails, setting up meetings when others were free to attend, etc. Plus, I was continuously reviewing previous emails and meeting notes, and planning meetings and sending emails for things in the future.
+Setting appointments, putting the correct email addresses in group emails, making sure my calendar was up to date, going through my inbox (which seemed all I did all day!), returning emails, setting up meetings when others were free to attend, etc. Plus, I continuously reviewed previous emails and meeting notes, planned meetings, and sent emails for things in the future.
 Exhausting!

-What I realize now, I was never enjoying anything I accomplished or feeling thankful for them.
-There was always one more email to send, meeting to attend, problem to solve, or next thing to handle.
+I realize now that I never enjoyed anything I accomplished or felt thankful for it.
+Because there was always one more email to send, a meeting to attend, a problem to solve, or the next thing to handle.

-It reminds me of how most of us live our lives.
-Focused on the past, with all the regrets and “what ifs.”
-Or focused on the future, with all the fear, worry and anxiety of what might happen.
+It reminds me how most of us live our daily lives: focused on the past, with all the regrets and “what ifs.”
+Or focused on the future, with all the fear, worry, and anxiety of what might happen.
 All while missing out on the precious, present moment.
 The moment that will never come again.
 The moment that IS LIFE!

-Most of my life I’ve struggled with this.
-Instead of focusing on the precious, present moment, I focused on the traumas, hurts and disappointments that happened in the past, or on the fears and worries of things that might happen in the future.
-Focusing on the what ifs of my past and future robed me of the present.
+For most of my life, I’ve struggled with this.
+Instead of focusing on the precious, present moment, I focused on the traumas, hurts, and disappointments that happened in the past, or on the fears and worries of things that might happen in the future.
+Focusing on the what-ifs of my past and future stripped me of the present.

-The fears we have of the future come from the hurts and traumas of our past.
+Our fears of the future stem from the hurts and traumas of our past.
 We want to protect ourselves, or those we love, from the pain we’ve endured.
-Somehow, we feel we must control the future, so that things work out based on a predetermined outcome.
+Somehow, we feel we must control the future so that things work out based on a predetermined outcome.
 But that’s not reality.
-Control of circumstances, people and God is a myth.
-We can only control our choice in the moment if we focus on the moment.
+Control of circumstances, people, and God is a myth.
+We can only control our choices in the moment if we focus on the moment.

 In my spiritual counseling, I ask clients how many things they worry about ever actually occur.
 Most say 99 percent of what they worry about never happens.
 So why focus your attention on things that never occur?
 Being focused in the moment can help overcome fear and worry of the future.